viamrobotics/docs/docs/mobility/motion/_index.md

 `MoveOnGlobe()` is intended for use with the [navigation service](/mobility/navigation/), providing autonomous GPS navigation for rover [bases](/components/base/).

-To use `MoveOnGlobe()`, your movement sensor must be able to measure the GPS location and orientation of the robot.
+To use `MoveOnGlobe()`, your movement sensor must be able to measure the GPS location and orientation of the machine.

 Make sure the [movement sensor](/components/movement-sensor/) you use supports usage of the following methods in its {{< glossary_tooltip term_id="model" text="model's" >}} implementation of the [movement sensor API](/components/movement-sensor/#api).

-- It must support `GetPosition()` to report the robot's current GPS location.
+- It must support `GetPosition()` to report the machine's current GPS location.
 - It must **also** support **either** `GetCompassHeading()` or `GetOrientation()` to report which way the robot is facing.
 - If your movement sensor provides multiple methods, your robot will default to using the values returned by `GetCompassHeading()`.